 So, there you have it.
 Take your pick and find yourself a comfy place where you can relax and indulge in some Italian reading.

 Make sure to have a notebook on hand so you can keep track of any important new vocabulary and come back to review it later.

-Read books you're interested in and you'll enjoy your learning.
-And when you enjoy your learning, you can make progress much faster than you might think.
+Read books you're interested in and that you'll enjoy.
+When you enjoy your learning, you can make progress much faster than you might think.

 Want To Learn Italian Through The Power Of Story?

 Reading books is a fantastic way to improve your Italian.

 In fact, it's my favourite way to learn languages!

 That's why I've created a series of story-based Italian courses to help you become fluent in Italian while you enjoy reading fun and entertaining stories.

 Italian Uncovered is my story-based programme for beginners.
 It's my top recommendation for anyone who wants to learn Italian from scratch.

 The course is built around a story – L’Uomo Col Capello – and the story is the engine of the course.